6 minute read

 A 30 minute (one way) commute adds up.

-In a week, the 2x 30 minute long commute eats up five hours of our time.
+In a week, the 2x 30 minute long commute eats up five hours of your time.

 In a month, it’s over twenty hours.